-This morning visit a local community farming project just outside of Hoi An - Tra Que village, where the community has come together to create a large vegetable farm.
+This morning, visit a local community farming project just outside of Hoi An - Tra Que village where the community has come together to create a large vegetable farm.
 Learn the traditional methods the farmers use to plant, fertilise and harvest the crop, then try your hand at raking the ground and sowing seeds.
-Later, fly to the bustling city of Hanoi.
+The remainder of the afternoon is free at your leisure.